dementia5/Persuasion-RPG/MainMystery.md

 After certain turns or events, the murderer may move rooms, attack, or disrupt.

-Dynamic events may include locked doors, disappearances, or deaths of suspects.
+Dynamic events may include locked doors, disappearances, or wandering spectral events.

 5. Climax